klausfrieler/JAJ/README.md

 ## Acknowledgments

-Acknowledgment to the members of the Applied Cognitive Psychology and Neuroscience Laboratory of the Sirius University of Science and Technology, Sochi.
+We like to thank  the members of the Applied Cognitive Psychology and Neuroscience Laboratory of the Sirius University of Science and Technology, Sochi for their support in developing this test.

 ## Installation instructions (local use)